mantidproject/mantid/docs/source/release/v4.2.0/sans.rst

 - Option in :ref:`EQSANSCorrectFrame <algm-EQSANSCorrectFrame-v1>` to correct
   TOF by path to individual pixel
 - New CG2 definition file
-- A bug causing large batch files (1000+ runs) to take minutes to load into the ISIS SANS GUI has been fixed.
-Large batch files will now load within seconds.
 - :ref:`ApplyTransmissionCorrection <algm-ApplyTransmissionCorrection-v1>` now
   can be supplied any transmission workspace that is supported by :ref:`Divide <algm-Divide-v1>` .